Let’s get down to the nitty gritty details of sourcing shoes for FBA, shall we?

 Each shoe listing on Amazon can potentially have dozens of variations, depending on the number of colors and sizes available.
 When you look at the sales rank for a pair of shoes you want to source, you aren’t looking at the sales rank for that particular pair of shoes; you’re looking at the sales rank for all of those variations combined.
-If the Amazon product page says a pair of shoes is ranked #568 in the overall shoe category, you have no way to know which size and which color of those shoes are receiving the sales that give it that low rank.
+Not only that, but right now, Amazon shoes the sales rank of shoes in the overall Clothing, Shoes & Jewelry category.
+If the Amazon product page says a pair of shoes is ranked #213 in the overall Clothing, Shoes & Jewelry category, you have no way to know for sure which size and which color of those shoes are receiving the sales that give it that low rank.

 - Whether or not Amazon has ever been in stock on any variation of shoes

 - Price history for individual child variations ASINs

 - Sales rank history for the overall the parent ASIN